dgorbunov/dgorbunov/README.md

 ### Hi, I'm Daniel!

 I'm a High School student from Lexington, MA interested in electrical engineering using circuits and embedded systems.
-I use C++ mainly as my language of choice for embedded projects, but use Java and Python for other projects as well.
-I code for [@FTC-WeAreRobo](https://github.com/FTC-WeAreRobo) and am part of [@HackClub](https://github.com/HackClub).
-Feel free to email me [here](mailto:danny.gorbunov@gmail.com).
+I use C++ mainly for embedded systems projects, but am equally skilled in Java for FTC .
+I program for [@FTC-WeAreRobo](https://github.com/FTC-WeAreRobo) and am part of [@HackClub](https://github.com/HackClub).

 Check out some of my projects below!